This sponsored post features a product relevant to our readers while meeting our editorial guidelines for being objective and educational.

 Select the first group which is represented by the red color and move to the Harmony Editor section, where you can change the color with the help of the color wheel.
 Just grab the slider inside the wheel and move it to the desired position.
 Otherwise, you can change the color in the Color Editor menu (in the same Color Styles docker, under the Harmony Editor).
 Switch our red color to grayish-beige and move on to the next color group.

 Select the blue color (our second group in the Color Styles docker) and change the color to grayish-turquoise using the same simple technique.

 Let's edit other colors using the same method, changing the text fill as well.
 Make the background lighter, adding more contrast to the cover.
 Here is how our cover image looks on Facebook.

 Yay!
 Our Hipster Barbershop Facebook Cover Is Completed!

-Great job, guys!
+Great job!
 We’ve managed to create a trendy cover image for Facebook and learned how to draw hair using various CorelDRAW curve tools.
 I hope you’ve enjoyed following this tutorial and found some useful tips and tricks.
 Good luck with your art!

 Want more Facebook banner ideas?
 Try this article: